NadiaAiraf/acebook-rails-the-spartans/README.md

   - Implement them.
   - Use TDD at all times.
   - If overwhelmed, hold fluffy-pig.
 Do not open.
 It is a waste of time and she doesn't like it.

+How to Deploy:
+  - We don't know.
+Heroku worked fine, but now 'Ed' if that is his real name, wants us to stick it on Amazon's web server.
+What's that about?

+How to Deploy with for Reals:
+  - Acebook The Spartans master branch is automatically deployed on Heroku, providing all RSpec tests pass Travis CI's rigorous testing procedure.
+  - This is the link https://acebook-the-spartans.herokuapp.com/users/sign_in
+  - For log-in details and further information on Heroku deployment, contact your local Team Spartan team member, or TSTM for short.